yegor256/blog/_drafts/_oss.md

 As [Karl Fogel](https://en.wikipedia.org/wiki/Karl_Fogel)
 said in [_Producing Open Source Software_](https://amzn.to/2jyMrrF):
 "Most free software projects fail."
-They fail, I believe, because not enough attention is pai to the following basic things (in no particular order):
+They fail, I believe, because not enough attention is paid to the following basic things (in no particular order):

 **README**.
-I'm sure you host your product on GitHub (if not, what's wrong with you?).
+I'm sure you host your product on GitHub.
+(If not, what's wrong with you?)
 There must be a `README.md` file in the root directory that explains what the product is all about and how we should use it.
 A few good examples: